skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > tried to do all three at once.
 >
 > The result was that a very ordinary battle turned out to be almost
-> too tough for them, and Skeeve was very neary killed.
+> too tough for them, and Skeeve was very nearly killed.

 Thordek looks around.
 He searches some of the rooms they haven't checked.
 One room is piled high with old rotting furniture.
 Many old